dvarilek/filament-validation-overview/README.md

 The `default()` method allows you to set a default validation overview configuration (excluding validation overview in action modals).

-// TODO: This should also set default for action modals, actionDefault takes priority.

 ```php
 use Dvarilek\FilamentValidationOverview\ValidationOverviewPlugin;
 use Filament\Schemas\Contracts\HasSchemas;